 Core components of the HSPC Platform will be specified, forming the basis for subsequent certification activities, and select services will be available as executable and deployed into HSPC test environments.

-(Summary of other key outcomes here)

 Highlights of the key business capabilities available at the conclusion of Phase 1 appears in Figure n, following, and relates those highlights to corresponding projects or deliverables.
 This deliverable set is not exhaustive, rather it is representative of work being performed in that phase as related to the business objectives identified.